Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-05-15-Dependency_Based_Word_Embeddings.md

 ---

-This is a brief summary of paper for me to study and arrange it, [Dependency-Based Word Embeddings.
-Levy and Goldberg.
-ACL 2014](https://www.aclweb.org/anthology/P14-2050/) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [Dependency-Based Word Embeddings (Levy and Goldberg., ACL 2014)](https://www.aclweb.org/anthology/P14-2050/) I read and studied.
 {% include MathJax.html %}

 Previous work on neural word embeddings take the contexts of a word to be its linear context – words that precede and follow the target word, typically in a window of k tokens to each side.
 In this work, we generalize the SKIPGRAM model, and move from linear bag-of-words contexts to arbitrary word contexts.